AerisG222/mikeandwan.us/docs/environments.md

 need to be replaced with docker to achieve a similar architecture (or use WSL2 on Windows).

-## local
+## dev

-The local environment is the primary environment used for development purposes.
+The dev environment is the primary environment used for development purposes.
 The main purpose of this environment is to most efficiently edit and run the application.
 This translates to having tooling and runtimes installed on the workstation, so the application can be easily edited and run with minimal fuss.

-Requirements for the local environment:
+Requirements for the dev environment:

-- hosts file entries will be made with local. prefix (i.e. local.www.mikeandwan.us)
+- hosts file entries will be made with dev. prefix (i.e. dev.www.mikeandwan.us)
 - Relevant SDKs are installed / available
 - Preferred editor and tools are installed and available
 - Podman is installed and will be used to run supporting services in containers, like: